selgesel/gwj39-spirit-rend/README.md

 I mean, before I joined this jam I couldn't even make a single grid map with a consistent look, but for the jam alone I was able to make 3 separate sets of wall tiles that actually worked.

 In addition to the Godot project itself I've also included the raw Krita, Photoshop and Blender files I used to make the assets.
+Check them out at the [raw-assets](./raw-assets) folder.

 ## Jam Theme
 The theme of the jam was **inversion**, so I decided to make a game where the effects of damage and healing would be reversed at intervals that got shorter over time.
 I retrofitted this mechanic into the story by imagining a daimyo (aka feudal lord) who came up with a device that could reverse the effects of yin and yang.